-10 reasons to roll over assets from a former employer's retirement plan to an IRA.
+10 reasons to consider rolling over assets from a former employer's retirement plan to an IRA.

-Employer-sponsored retirement plan distribution processing can be more complex.
+#1 Employer-sponsored retirement plan distribution processing can be more complex than an IRA.

-Participants in an employer-sponsored retirement plan are subject to IRS regulations, as well as to the rules of their former employer's plan documents, which can be more restrictive than those of an IRA.
+Participants in an employer-sponsored retirement plan are subject to the rules of the former employer's plan documents, which can be more restrictive than an IRA.
 For example, a plan may not allow partial distributions, or if it does, it may limit them to once a quarter or once a year.